pahihu/apl11/README.md

 This APL\11 is based on the apl11 source archive found in the Waterloo APL archive.
-This version has various Windows console keyboard interfaces, using fixed-width console fonts, the APL! transliteration scheme on UNIX, and UTF-8 terminal input under macOS.
+This version has various Windows console keyboard interfaces, using fixed-width console fonts, the APL! transliteration scheme on UNIX, and UTF-8 terminal input under macOS. **Note** it works in 32bit mode only!

 Slightly extended with spawn() and TCP/IP support.